-For example, let’s say you need to change the transmission oil in a manual transmission (for example), you can pump the fluid through the filler hole (which 99% of the time has to be done from underneath) … it’s doubtful that you can top up or refill a transmission without a way of pumping the fluid.
+For example, let’s say you need to change the transmission oil in a manual transmission.
+You can pump the fluid through the filler hole (which 99% of the time has to be done from underneath).
+It’s doubtful that you can top up or refill a transmission without a way of pumping the fluid.

 The Best Oil Extractor

-It holds 8.8 liters of fluid (2.3 gallons) but the overfill shutoff valve cuts in at 8 liters, so there’s always a little extra space in reserve.
+The Mity holds 8.8 liters of fluid (2.3 gallons) but the overfill shutoff valve cuts in at 8 liters.
+So there’s always a little extra space in reserve.
 It can be used for pretty much any fluid.

-Of course you don’t want the stopper to just fall out, and there is a locking mechanism in the form of a cam-lock.
-I’ve found that if you leave the stopper in for any length of time, it can be most difficult to remove when you want to – I’ve physically had to pry it out in the past.
+Of course, you don’t want the stopper to just fall out.
+And there is a locking mechanism in the form of a cam-lock.
+I’ve found that if you leave the stopper in for any length of time, it can be most difficult to remove when you want to.
+I’ve physically had to pry it out in the past.

-All the tubes fit to the unit with a quick coupling – simply push the release ring to remove them, and there are three different tubes supplied: .230” x 5′ dipstick tube, .260” x 5′ dipstick tube and a .410” x 5′ main evacuation tube.
+All the tubes fit the unit with a quick coupling.
+Simply push the release ring to remove them.
+There are three different tubes supplied: .230″ x 5′ dipstick tube, .260″ x 5′ dipstick tube and a .410″ x 5′ main evacuation tube.

-The neat thing about the EWK extractor is that it can be used with the built-in pump or connected to a compressor, which makes life much easier, and gives a relatively fast extraction speed – shifting around 1.6 liters of fluid a minute.
-EWK say that it can empty an average sized oil pan within around 5 minutes.
+The neat thing about the EWK extractor is that it can be used with the built-in pump or connected to a compressor.
+It makes life much easier and gives a relatively fast extraction speed.
+It shifts around 1.6 liters of fluid a minute.
+EWK says that it can empty an average-sized oil pan within around 5 minutes.

 The kit itself comes with three different hoses – the main hose is 7.8 mm ID, and two further hoses measure up at 5.3 mm ID and 4.0 mm ID, all hoses are one meter long, and to make things easier, they really could do with being that bit longer.